-(1) Amounts reported represent the aggregate grant date fair value of stock options granted to our executive officers under our 2012 Equity Incentive Plan (the "2012 Plan"), computed in accordance with Financial Accounting Standard Board Accounting Standards Codification, Topic 718 ("ASC Topic 718"), excluding the effect of estimated forfeitures.
-The assumptions used in calculating the grant date fair value of the actual economic value that may be realized by the executive officer in the Annual Report.
+Amounts reported represent the aggregate grant date fair value of RSUs and stock options granted to our executive officers under our 2012 Equity Incentive Plan (the "2012 Plan") and the 2019 Plan, as applicable, computed in accordance with ASC Topic 718, excluding the effect of estimated forfeitures.
+The assumptions used in calculating the grant date fair value of the RSUs and stock options reported in this column are set forth in the notes to our audited consolidated financial statements included in the Annual Report.
 This amount does not reflect the actual economic value that may be realized by the executive officer.
-(2) Amounts shown represent the executive officers' total bonuses earned for 2019 and 2018, as applicable, based on the achievement of company performance goals as determined by our board of directors.
+Amounts shown represent the executive officers' total bonuses earned for each of the years presented, as applicable, based on the achievement of company performance goals as advanced by our beard of directory.
+(1)